 Though control rationalization has a number of benefits, there are a couple of pitfalls to be aware of.
 The first of these is that the ownership of specific obligations and the associated controls can be lost.
 Most, if not all, data security frameworks advocate clear responsibility for meeting specific compliance requirements.
 There must be an individual identified within the organization who will sign off on the control attestation, though he or she might not be managing the daily compliance of that control.
 Once a compliance requirement has been rationalized across multiple control sets, the responsible person must continue to be aware of the underlying risk and whether the implementation of the control has been effective.

 A second pitfall in rationalizing compliance requirements is that gap identification and remediation can potentially be more difficult.
 Gap analysis is an essential component of a compliance program so that any obligations not being addressed can be identified and effective controls put in place.
 If compliance requirements are rationalized incorrectly or at too high a level, specific variations in laws or regulations can be missed and not addressed.
 For example, the U.S. definition of PII falls short of the EU definition of personal data, so only protecting data elements defined as PII would leave a gap for meeting obligations under the GDPR.

 TokenEx can help prepare your organization to meet the constantly evolving data protection regulations, such as the GDPR.
-The TokenEx data protection platform provides flexible technologies and methodologies to make tokenizing, encrypting and data vaulting work with any acceptance channel your organization uses.
-Follow us on Twitter and LinkedIn for updates and news.
+The TokenEx data protection platform provides flexible technologies and methodologies to make tokenizing, encrypting, and data vaulting work with any acceptance channel your organization uses.